 for further details.
 Each year, ISL students gain over $1 million in scholarships to universities - in 2017, this amount has exceeded $1.8 Million.

 Does ISL have a Parent Teacher Association?

 Yes, the school has an active and successful ISL Parent Teacher Association.
-Each Primary Class has a PTA Class Parent Representative who liaises with the class teacher regarding special in-class events and also PTA events.
+Each Primary Class has a PTA Class Parent Representative (CPR) who liaises with the class teacher regarding special in-class events and also PTA events.
 The PTA run an informal buddy system, whereby, on request, an incoming family is connected with a current ISL parent who speaks the same language as the new family and has children in the same grade/s, in order to try and help them with the settling-in process.